justprateek/medic_bot/data/nlu/nlu-med.md

 - i have scaly, itchy, red, circular bald spot
 - i have scaly, itchy, red spots, in skin folds of the thigh.
 - i have scaly, itchy, red spots on the cheeks, chin, and upper neck
+- i think i have ringworm
+- i got severe ringworm problem
+- i am suffering from ringworm
+- i have been recently suffering with ringworm

 ## intent:problem_toothache